XanaduAI/strawberryfields/doc/tutorials/tutorial_teleportation.rst

 .. rubric:: Footnotes

 .. [#] Fock backends are backends which represent the quantum state and operations via the Fock basis.
 These can represent *all* possible CV states and operations, but also introduce numerical error due to truncation of the Fock space, and consume more memory.
 .. [#] The Gaussian backend, due to its ability to represent states and operations as Gaussian objects/transforms in the phase space, consumes less memory and is less computationally intensive then the Fock backends.
-However, it cannot represent non-Gaussian operations and states (such as the cubic phase gate, Fock measurements, and Fock states, amongst others).
+However, it cannot represent non-Gaussian operations and states (such as the cubic phase gate, and Fock states, amongst others).
+The only exception is Fock measurements.
+The Gaussian backend can simulate these, but it does not update the post-measurement quantum state, which would be non-Gaussian.
 .. [#] If using the Gaussian backend, state methods and attributes available for extracting the state information include:

     * :meth:`~.BaseGaussianState.means` and :meth:`~.BaseGaussianState.cov` for returning the vector of means and the covariance matrix of the specified modes